seyidotun21-jpg/cust-segmentation/README.md

 ## Description:
-This is a Customer Segmentation Analysis Project that involves importing customer data from SQL, followed by data cleaning and transformation using Power Query.
+This is a Customer Segmentation Analysis Project that involves importing customer data from Excel, followed by data cleaning using Power Query and transformation using Power BI.
 I also created interactive visualizations to identify distinct customer segments using Power BI.
 The main objective is to offer critical insights for informed business decision-making and the development of data-driven marketing strategies for my client.

 ## Data Analysis Steps/WorkFlow